 10) Start stretching

 Did you stumble upon this post after March?
 Don’t worry, just start doing it and modify the calendar to catch up.
-Make a plan and stick to it.
+The most important thing you can do is to get a plan and stick to it.
 Need help?
 Send an email to email@example.com

 About Brandon Dwight: Brandon was a professional mountain bike racer from 1999 – 2001 and professional cyclocross racer from 1999-2007.
 He is a four-time U.S. Masters National Cyclocross Champion.
 For more than a decade, Brandon has provided thousands of people with cyclocross skills and training advice.
 He lives in Boulder, Colorado with his wife and two children.